2022–23 FC Barcelona Femení season: February

 On 1 February, Barcelona achieved their 52nd consecutive league win by defeating Valencia 4–0 away, overtaking Arsenal's 51, to hold the absolute longest league winning streak in football.

+On 2 February, FC Barcelona was awarded an Enderrock Catalan music award on behalf of its first football teams.
+Through the partnership with Spotify, the club had helped popularise Catalan music, including by promoting local artists and playing their music at matches.

 On 5 February, Barcelona defeated Real Betis 7–0.
 One goal each was scored by Geyse Ferreira, Clàudia Pina, Mariona Caldentey and Keira Walsh, in her first goal for the club, with another hat-trick for Asisat Oshoala, her third hat-trick in 11 days.
 Fridolina Rolfö took a hat-trick of assists, providing for Pina and Oshoala's first and second.

 The draw for the Champions League knockout stages was held on 10 February at UEFA headquarters in Nyon, with the full bracket to the final announced.
 As Barcelona finished top of their group, they were one of four seeded teams.
 Barcelona were drawn against debutants Roma in the quarter-final; it was soon announced that the first leg of the tie, with Roma at home, will be played at Stadio Olimpico on 21 March, with the second leg to be played at Camp Nou on 29 March.
 The winner on aggregate will advance to the semi-finals, where they will face the winner of the tie between Chelsea and Lyon.

 On 11 February, Barcelona defeated Deportivo Alavés 4–0 away, in what was their last match of February ahead of the international break.
 Goals were scored by Asisat Oshoala, Aitana Bonmatí and Clàudia Pina, and an own goal was scored by Deportivo Alavés' defender Osinachi Ohale.